pikelang/Roxen/server/tools/cacti/README.txt

   Import the "cacti_host_template_roxen_mib_editorial_portal.xml" file into cacti via the "Import Templates" function.

-  Create a device that should be monitored, example:
+  Create a device that should be monitored.
+For example:

     Description:    "PRINT example.roxen.com"
     Hostname:       "example.roxen.com"